d-bl/GroundForge-help/docs/snow-mix/index.md

 ### Modify a given recipe

-(Un)twisting the legs of a snowflake recipe is a relatively easy modification.
+(Un)twisting the legs of a snowflake recipe is a relatively easy modification, unless it reduces the number of stitches to an odd number.
 Just play with the highlighted characters in the recipe box as shown below: two twists to play with for the first/last stitch, one for the second first/last.
 The other twist for the second first/last stitch is (usually?) inside the snowflake.